Making change last

 Practice makes perfect

-My son Merlijn is 14 years old and back home you can find him twice a week in an indoor climbing venue where he gets trained on different ascends with varying degrees of difficulty.
-He’s been doing it for almost two years now and it was one of the reasons why we wanted to go climbing in Croatia so that he could have the experience of climbing in nature as well.
-I don’t climb at all, but during our summer holiday I made an effort to follow in my sons footsteps (as did my 6 year old daughter and my wife).
+I don’t climb at all, but during that summer holiday I made an effort to follow in my sons footsteps.
+As did my (at that time) 6 year old daughter, and my wife.
 We went out with a guide and climbed a few routes that were all easy to do.
-But then at the end of our time she took us to one that would challenge Merlijn, as she could see it was all too easy for him (for those of you who do climb rocks this was a route with difficulty 5b).
+But then at the end of our time she took us to one that would challenge Merlijn, back then 14 years old, as she could see it was all too easy for him (for those of you who do climb rocks this was a route with difficulty 5b).

 We both climbed the route, first Merlijn and then me.
 When I got down, proud that I had managed to make it at all, our guide told us that even though I reached the top the difference between me and my son was huge.
 I was climbing on strength, she said, and Merlijn was climbing with technique.
 I was a witness to this myself as well.
 As I was watching him move up the rock, it all looked so light and easy.
 When you watch good climbers it is almost as if you are watching ballet.
 The grace with which they are able to move their body against a wall is amazing.
 Because it looked so easy when Merlijn did it, I made an attempt as well.